platformer/NLP/README.md

 You can access a Google Colab notebook of the chatbot [here](https://colab.research.google.com/drive/1JoAQF8m72Gm78dE8HQVkZePeKSYPPXTy?usp=sharing).

-You can see a README of the chatbot [here](https://github.com/platformer/NLP/blob/main/HW09/README.md).
+You can see a README for the chatbot [here](https://github.com/platformer/NLP/blob/main/HW09/README.md).

 You can see a written report on the chatbot [here](https://github.com/platformer/NLP/blob/main/HW09/Chatbot_Report.pdf).